picronicro/webitg-game/README.md

 # WebITG
-Recreation of Stepmania in web.
+Recreation of Stepmania in web using React and Phaser3.